 Quote from the President

-“Nearly all graduates of the Community College of Allegheny County—at least 95 percent—live and work locally, providing an impact on southwestern Pennsylvania of more than $57 million in increased earnings each year.
-Even more significantly, a CCAC education often represents a breakthrough in economics, confidence and purpose that changes an entire family’s circumstances.
-I am humbled by the steadfast commitment to our students that my colleagues live out each and every day, and I am honored to be part of an institution that makes such a difference in our community.”
+“Nearly all graduates of the Community College of Allegheny County (CCAC)—at least 95 percent—live and work locally, providing an impact on southwestern Pennsylvania of more than $57 million in increased earnings each year.
+Even more significantly, a CCAC education often represents a breakthrough in economics, confidence and purpose that changes an entire family’s circumstances.”

-- A College of First Choice.
-79% of CCAC students selected CCAC as their college of first choice.
+- More than 74% of CCAC students selected CCAC as their college of first choice.

-- Extracurricular Life.
-CCAC offers more than 100 clubs and organizations, including four honor societies.
+- CCAC has more than 100 clubs and organizations, including five honor societies.

-- Transfer Opportunities.
-CCAC students transferred credits to 520 colleges and universities.
+- CCAC's programs have enabled students to transfer credits to 520 colleges and universities.